Saucy22/cupd2/README.md

 # cupd2
 Cupd2 (Codename: Helmet) is the second version of Calebs Updater for linux.
-Now written in go.
+Now written in go (as opposed to python)

 # What?
 Calebs Updater 2 is a program that simplifies the update process for linux machines by making 2-4 commands into 1